Dump loads a.k.a. diversion loads are are an important part of the off grid electric system.

 Another option for a dump load circuit is to use one of the programmable auxiliary outputs from either your inverter, charge controller or battery monitoring system.
 Here is an example below:

-Most of the high end inverters and charge controllers made by Outback, Xantrex, Midnite Solar and Magnum Energy include an AUX OUTPUT relay driver.
+Most of the high end inverters and charge controllers made by Outback, Xantrex, Midnite Solar, Apollo Solar and Magnum Energy include an AUX OUTPUT relay driver.
 This relay driver is a programmable 12 volt circuit.
 You can tell it what voltage to dump and it sends a 12 volt output to operate a solid state relay which turns the dump load on and off.

 You MUST use a solid state relay if you want to use the PWM dump mode.
 A standard relay will not handle the many on and off cycles per second.
 Make sure you take advantage of the PWM setting on your AUX OUTPUT relay driver.
 Some are labeled “dump load using SSR” and some are labeled “Pulse Width Modulated” in the menu of the charge controller.